How Can I Become a Pharmaceutical Drug Rep?

 How Much Do Drug and Pharmaceutical Reps Earn?

-According to the U.S. Bureau of Labor Statistics, the median annual wage for a sales representative who sold scientific and technical products was $73,710 in 2010 (www.bls.gov).
+According to PayScale.com, the median annual wage for a pharmaceutical sales rep was $78,959 in 2019.
 Your compensation would be partly derived from sales commissions, based on the value of the sales you close.
-Also, you may earn bonuses based on your overall performance, such as achieving certain sales goals.
+Also, you might earn bonuses based on your overall performance, such as achieving certain sales goals.